Immigration to Colombia: North American

 About 3,000 North Americans arrived in Barranquilla during the late 19th century.
 By 1958, American immigrants comprised 10% of all immigrants living in Colombia.
 There are now 60,000 United States citizens living in Colombia, many of whom are Colombian emigrants to the United States who chose to return to Colombia.
 The barrios El Prado, Paraiso, and some others were created by Americans, also schools and universities were built by American architects such as the Universidad del Norte, the American School and many more.

 When enumerated by citizenship, many Americans are from families that emigrated to the United States and then repatriated.

 Jewish

 Early Jewish settlers were converted Jews, known as Marranos, from Spain.
 In the years prior to World War II, there was a second wave of Jewish immigrants fleeing persecution from the Nazis.
-Most Colombian Jews live in Barranquilla, Cali, Medellín, and Bogotá.
-There are only nine synagogues throughout the entire country.
+Most Colombian Jews live in Bogotá, Medellín, Cali and Barranquilla where are Jewish schools such as: Colegio Colombo Hebreo, Theodo Hertlz, Colegio Hebreo Unión.

-Roma
+As of the 21st century, approximately 8,000 practicing Jews live in Colombia.
+Most of them are concentrated in Bogotá, with about 3,500 members, and Cali, with about 1,000 members.
+Others communities are also found in Barranquilla and Medellín.
+Very few Jews practice religious observance; among those who do, the majority are Orthodox.
+German Jewish communities in Bogota and Cali also preserve much of their traditions.

+Romani people

-The Roma came during colonial times, often forced by the Spanish to move to South America.
-Roma people also came during World War I and World War II.
+The Romani people came during colonial times, often forced by the Spanish to move to South America.
+Romani people also came during World War I and World War II.
 Most of them settled in the metropolitan area of Barranquilla.